This page describes the Logs Router in Cloud Logging.

 Sinks.
 Cloud Logging compares the log entry against a sink’s filter to determine whether to route the log entry to the sink's destination.
 Matching log entries are then compared against the sink's exclusion filters to determine whether to discard the log entry or to route it to the sink's destination.
 Logs sinks can be used to route log entries to supported destinations.

 Exclusions.
 By default, every project has a

 _Defaultlogs sink that routes all logs to be stored in a

 _Defaultlogs bucket in Cloud Logging.
 Logs exclusions control the exclusion filters for the

 _Defaultlog sink and can be used to prevent matching logs from being stored in Cloud Logging by default.

-Logging can only store logs in the project in which they are ingested.
-You can use Logs Router to export certain logs to supported destinations in other projects, but those logs aren't visible in Logging in those projects.
-Logging supports three sink destinations: BigQuery, Pub/Sub, and Cloud Storage.
+You can use the Logs Router to route certain logs to supported destinations in other projects.
+Logging supports the following sink destinations: BigQuery, Pub/Sub, Cloud Storage, and Logs Buckets in Cloud Logging.
 Sinks can be set up at the Google Cloud project level, or at the organization or folder levels using aggregated sinks.

 To reliably export logs to Cloud Storage, the Logs Router also stores the logs temporarily, which buffers against temporary disruptions on any log sink.
-Note that the Logs Router's temporary storage is distinct from the longer term storage provided for included log entries.
+Note that the Logs Router's temporary storage is distinct from the longer term storage provided by Cloud Logging Logs Buckets.